The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: DD specification

 \subsection{Top enrollee sample}

 To estimate the effects of affirmative action on other UERJ students, we construct a sample of \emph{top enrollees} who could have attended UERJ regardless of whether affirmative action existed in their cohort.
-For each major $m$, we define $N_m$ to be the minimum number of students who enrolled through the \emph{general} track in any cohort in 1995--2011.\footnote{\enskip In other words, we compute the number of general track enrollees in each major $m$ and cohort $c$, $N_{mc}$, and then define $N_m = \min_{c \in \{1995,\dots,2011\}} N_{mc}$.
-On average, $N_m$ is 53 percent of the total number of enrollees.} Our top enrollee sample includes the $N_m$ enrollees with the highest admission scores in each cohort.
-This is a balanced panel at the major level that includes $N_m$ enrollees from every cohort.
-This sample roughly corresponds to the top half of students in each program/cohort, as 55 percent of slots were reserved for general applicants.\footnote{\enskip Our top enrollee sample includes any affirmative action students who were among the top $N_m$ in their cohort.
-But in practice, 93 percent of top enrollees were admitted through the general track (Table \ref{tab:summ_stats}).}
+For each major $m$, we define $N_m$ to be the minimum number of students who enrolled through the \emph{general} track in any cohort in 1995--2011.\footnote{\enskip In other words, we define $N_m = \min_{c \in \{1995,\dots,2011\}} N_{mc}$, where $N_{mc}$ is the number of general track enrollees in major $m$ and cohort $c$.} Our top enrollee sample is a balanced panel at the major level that includes the $N_m$ enrollees with the highest admission scores in each cohort.
+Since 55 percent of slots were reserved for general applicants, this sample contains roughly the top half of the class.